aglavers/citibikenyc/README.md

 ## Feedback

 Key feedback received addressed confusing percentages.
 As a result a calculation bug was fixed and the tool tip wording was substantially improved.
 The feedback affirmed key conclusions.
+#### Person 1
+I liked the simplicity of your visualization and a interesting subject.
+We can see clear which neighborhoods must be more residential or work places.
+I suppose that Chelsea must be a both.
+The tooltip that says 'gain/lost' just before the % of arrivals sounds onfusing to me.
+For instance, Chelsea have 36% of departures and 36% of arrivals, but 12% of loss.
+Is the loss of the 36%?

+My questions raised from the data are (probably not on the scope of the project):
+-> What are the population on each one?
+-> Is there anything cultural that makes Lower East or Chelsea being the busiest?
+-> Is there any topographical characteristics that can make those difference, for example the busiest are flat or there are hills on Lower Manhattan or Upper East?

+Marina
+#### Person 2
+I personally really like the grey font color.
+However, I had my resume in a similar color and got feedback that it was tough to read for some people.

+This point is more related to the copy than the code, but do you have to mention that there are growing pains to Citibikes program?
+It seems odd to mention but not expand on why or how it relates to your flow chart.

+I almost missed the interactive piece of the flow layout because "Explore by moving the mouse over the departures, the arrivals, or the flows." is all the way at the bottom.
+I would include it in the first paragraph/blurb.
+Even though you mention that it is interactive, I accidentally looked over that fact so others may as well.

+I think the colors are very clear and well chosen to identify each individual neighborhood.
+The fact that the chart shows the particular neighborhood as you hover over the name in the extra info is a nice touch.

+Overall, the size of the page falls just longer than one screen (that half fold newspaper theory).
+I think if you got rid of the second subtitle and worked on spacing a bit, you may be able to have all of your info fit on one screen without making the viewer scroll down and would be more impactful.

 ## Resources